M6 fatal lorry crash driver 'ignored warning signs'

 Opening the case for the prosecution, Nigel Wilkins said another incident on the motorway had caused traffic to back up prior to the fatal crash

-Jurors were shown footage of the section of the M6 and told by Mr Wilkins "signs were being displayed to both control the speed of the traffic and warn traffic of a problem ahead".'Screeching of brakes'
+Jurors were shown footage of the section of the M6 and told by Mr Wilkins "signs were being displayed to both control the speed of the traffic and warn traffic of a problem ahead".

 The court was told Priyanka was in rear passenger seat of a Vauxhall Zafira driven by her mother, Baljit, as they returned home from a family gathering in Walsall.